PDF417 in Microsoft Excel

 The picture below shows how to insert a PDF417 barcode:

 After inserting, double-click the barcode to edit it's properties.
 On the General tab, enter a text to encode in the barcode.
-On the Code specific tab, you can fix the number of rows and columns.
+On the Code specific tab, you can fix the number of rows and columns and select the desired error correction level.

 See more information about barcode properties in the PDF417 Customization section.